 If you’re wondering where to stay in Banff, I have good news!
 Choosing the best hotel in Banff and area to stay for you and your family is much easier than choosing proper accommodation in a large city.

-Although Banff National Park is one of the largest parks in Canada, the area to stay in the park is quite limited and it is important to know where the best places to stay in Banff are for you.
-So much of Banff is protected, meaning most of the Banff accommodation options are in the Town of Banff.
-Outside of that, there are a few exciting hubs that we will narrow down.
+Although Banff National Park is one of the largest parks in Canada, the area where you can stay is quite limited, and it is important to know where the best places to stay are.
+So much of Banff is protected, meaning most of the accommodation options are in the Town of Banff.
+Outside of that, we will narrow down a few exciting hubs.

 Most visitors to Banff will likely stay somewhere in the Town of Banff and perhaps venture out of town for a few nights to visit Lake Louise or along the Bow Valley Parkway.

-There is so much to explore around the park in the summer and winter before making your way back to your hotel for either a quiet night amongst the trees enjoying a campfire or stroll on Banff Ave.
+There is so much to explore around the park in the summer and winter before returning to your hotel for a quiet night amongst the trees enjoying a campfire, or a stroll on Banff Ave.

-Unlike other similar articles, we won’t be discussing Calgary or Invermere as an option for where to stay in Banff, because quite frankly, those destinations are pretty far from the town and will alter your vacation to the beautiful Canadian Rockies.
+Unlike other similar articles, we won’t be discussing Calgary, Golden, or Invermere as an option for where to stay in Banff because, quite frankly, those destinations are pretty far from the town and will alter your vacation to the beautiful Canadian Rockies.
 Let’s dig into the best places to stay in Banff.

 Where to Stay in Banff?
 Quick Answer